Andy-Ring/miRAssist/README.md

 <img src="frontend/assets/miRAssist_logo.png" alt="miRAssist" width="440">

-### Directed, evidence-grounded miRNA–target interaction predictions
+### A context-aware, evidence-integration framework for interpretable miRNA–target prioritization

-miRAssist ranks candidate microRNA–mRNA (miRNA–target) interactions with a learned XGBoost model on top of a curated, multi-source evidence database, and explains each result in plain language.
+miRAssist prioritizes candidate microRNA–target interactions (MTIs) by integrating six families of experimental and computational evidence, ranking them with a backend XGBoost model, and interpreting the results through a large language model (LLM) planner and synthesis layer — so each ranked candidate comes with the evidence behind it.

 **▶ Try it now (no install):** hosted web app on Posit Connect Cloud → **https://andy-ring-mirassist.share.connect.posit.cloud/**